-A WordPress website comes with built-in internal linking functions, such as custom menus, permalinks, text links, tags, categories, and archives pages, search results pages, link widgets, sidebar widgets (e.g. Latest Posts), comments RSS, an internal linking tool, post excerpt links, etc. Additional linking features can also be added to WordPress via plugins.
-In short, WordPress is an ideal platform for linking content both internally and externally.
+A website or blog built with WordPress provides built-in content linking functions, such as custom menus, permalinks, text links, archives, categories, and tags pages, site search pages, link widgets, sidebar widgets (e.g. Recent Posts), comments RSS feeds, a default link tool, read more tags, etc. Additional link functionality can also be added to WordPress using plugins.
+In short, WordPress is perfect for creating extensive content linking.

-Internal content linking simply means adding hyperlinks in your content to relevant sections of your website.
+Internal linking simply means adding links in your content pointing to relevant sections of your website or blog.

 “An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
 Hyperlinks are considered either “external” or “internal” depending on their target or destination.
 Generally, a link to a page outside the same domain or website is considered external, whereas one that points at another section of the same webpage or to another page of the same website or domain is considered internal.” (source: Wikipedia)